 Category Names

-Independent Director M. Khalil Latif
+Independent Director Muhammad Khalil Latif

 Other Non-Executive Directors Mst.
 Munira Salahuddin

 Mian Asad Salahuddin

 Syed Abid Raza Zaidi

 Usman Shahid

 Mian Sohail Salahuddin

 Executive Directors Mian Iqbal Salahuddin

 Mian Yousaf Salahuddin

 - 3. The directors have confirmed that none of them is serving as a director on more than five listed companies, including this company; - 4.
 The company has prepared a code of conduct and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures; - 5.
 The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the company.
 The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the company; - 6.
 All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by the Board/shareholders as empowered by the relevant provisions of the Act and these Regulations; - 7.
 The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose.
 The Board has complied with the requirements of Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of the Board; - 8.
 The Board have a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations; - 9.
-The board has not arranged any Directors Training Program for its directors during the year.
+The company stands complied with the requirement of having half of the Directors on their board under Directors Training Program certified as prescribed under the Regulation.
+The remaining directors shall obtain certification under the DTP in due course of time.

-- The Board has approved appointment of chief financial officer, company secretary and head of internal audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations;

-- 11. Chief Financial Officer and Chief Executive Officer duly endorsed the financial statements before approval of the Board.

-- 12. The Board has formed committees comprising of members given below.

-- a) Audit Committee:
+- 10. The Board has approved appointment of chief financial officer, company secretary and head of internal audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations; - 11.
+Chief Financial Officer and Chief Executive Officer duly endorsed the financial statements before approval of the Board. - 12.
+The Board has formed committees comprising of members given below.- a) Audit Committee:

-- 1. Sheikh Abdul Salam (Deceased) [14-02-2019]

-- 2. Mr. Muhammad Khalil Latif [14-02-2019]
+- 1. Mr. Muhammad Khalil Latif

-- 3. Mian Asad Salahuddin
+- 2. Mian Asad Salahuddin

-- 4. Mian Sohail Salahuddin
+- 3. Mian Sohail Salahuddin

-- b) HR and Remuneration Committee:
+b) HR and Remuneration Committee: